thejspost/thejspost-mailer/README.md

 # thejspost-mailer

-Nodemailer and SES script to send out the newsletter
+The JS Post Mailer is a CLI that uses Nodemailer and AWS SES to send out the newsletter emails to the subscribers.